 The Science Party is committed to taxation reform.
 We believe in reforming the taxation system to make it more equitable, less complicated and hence less wasteful.
 We also believe the welfare system can be reformed to reduce disincentives to return to work.
 The tax system should also be structured in a way such that governments don't have a conflict of interest when dealing with taxes on activities that have negative effects on the individual and hence follow-on costs to society.

 For more detail on this policy, see the Capital Gains Tax section of our submission to the Tax White Paper.

-- Taxing capital gains on owner-occupied and investment properties equally
+- Taxing capital gains on owner-occupied and investment properties equally; and

 Please also see the Superannuation section of our submission to the Tax White Paper.

-2.1.
-The Science Party has a policy of removing the non-concessional contributions cap for people aged 50 and over, and putting a cap of $2 million (indexed to inflation) on each individual's superannuation balance.
+2.1: Remove the non-concessional contributions cap for people aged 50 and over, and put a cap of $2 million (indexed to inflation) on each individual's superannuation balance.

 3. Land tax to replace stamp duty, council rates and payroll tax

 3.1: Introduce a nationwide, broad-based ad valorem land tax to replace existing land taxes, council rates, property transfer stamp duties, and payroll taxes.
 The rate of this land tax should be variable.

 A broad-based ad valorem land tax applies to all land and is levied according to the estimated property value.
 It is one of the most economically efficient means of revenue generation available to government.
 This is supported by standing economic theory and the specific recommendations of the Henry Tax Review.
 Such a tax captures a portion of the pure economic rent derived from land ownership.
 Thus, it does not distort economic decision making.